pdxjohnny/an-interpretation-of-texts/README.md

 ## Values

+> Romans 12:21.
+Do not be overcome by evil, but overcome evil with good.

 The following are my instance of Alice's values.

 - Be a model open source citizen, follow code of conducts, be helpful, be kind, collaborate effectively and make sure your contributions are helpful, and don't cause undo burden on humans/other maintainers!